stevenharman/stevenharman.github.io/_posts/2013-10-01-git-clean-delete-already-merged-branches.markdown

 comments: true
 tags: [shell, git]
 image: /assets/images/posts/git-clean-example.jpg
-description: "Clean up local branches which have already been merged into master."
+description: "Clean up local branches which have already been merged into main."
 ---
 ## TL;DR

-To delete local branches which have already been merged into `master`:
+To delete local branches which have already been merged into `main`:

-    $ git branch --merged master | grep -v "\* master" | xargs -n 1 git branch -d
+    $ git branch --merged main | grep -v "\* main" | xargs -n 1 git branch -d

-You can omit the `master` branch argument to remove local branches which have already been merged into the current `HEAD`:
+You can omit the `main` branch argument to remove local branches which have already been merged into the current `HEAD`:

     $ git branch --merged | grep -v "\*" | xargs -n 1 git branch -d